MarkLee7925/Student-Grade-Regression/README.md

 # Student-Grade-Regression

 The purpose of this Machine Learning regression project is to predict the final grades of students in Math and Portuguese class based on a variety of features.
-This was achieved using four different regression models to predict the final grades (out of 20).
+This was achieved using five different regression models to predict the final grades (out of 20).
 Each model was cross-validated and tuned to achieve the best possible accuracy with their optimal hyperparameters.

 ## Dataset: